Dieser Beitrag enthält Werbung – advertising.

 In short: all the cases are simple and complex at the same time.
 People are cruel, especially when they kill.
 There is no pity and no mercy – it’s always more about greed and obsession and revenge.

-There is a TV series based on the novels alike all these rather dark and desperate Northern crime series.
+There is a TV series (2 seasons now) based on the novels alike all these rather dark and desperate Northern crime series.